 The depth of analysis pursued in a given step may be reduced if additional depth is either not needed to conclude that the finding is Green, or if additional depth will not provide any discernible risk reduction benefit.

 Example: The fire area impacted by a finding has full coverage sprinkler protection that is not impacted by the finding.
 Step 2.7.1 has been completed, and the actuation time analysis in Step 2.7.3 reveals that the sprinklers will actuate at least 10 minutes prior to the estimated fire damage time, even for the individual fire scenario with the shortest damage time (from Step 2.7.1).
-Hence, the sprinklers will be given maximum credit in all scenarios for suppressing the fire prior to damage (98 based on general system reliability, see Table A7.1 in Attachment 7 to Appendix F).
+Hence, the sprinklers will be given maximum credit in all scenarios for suppressing the fire prior to damage (98 percent based on general system reliability, see Table A7.1 in Attachment 7 to Appendix F).

 This result indicates that, at worst, a 0.02 NSP (1 – 0.98 = 0.02) can be applied to all scenarios reflecting credit only for the fixed suppression system.
 The added consideration of manual firefighting can only improve this value (reduce the NSP).
 Hence, crediting only the fixed suppression system would be conservative.